Michaela565/rock-paper-scissors/README.md

 # rock paper scissors

- first javascript project from the odin project
+ first javascript project from [The Odin Project](https://www.theodinproject.com/)

- simple rock-paper-scissors game that works in the console
+ Simple page where you can play rock, paper, scissors against a computer